Justices Protection Act 1848: Background

 Prior to the act, justices of the peace (magistrates) were hampered in their functions by the risk of prosecution or civil action for decisions they had taken in the execution of their official functions.
 An individual disgruntled at a decision could mount a de facto challenge by bringing a civil claim against a justice and even achieve a rehearing of his case.
 Claims against justices for damages, through writs of certiorari, for exceeding their jurisdiction were particularly common.
 The courts did, however, take any opportunity to interpret the law narrowly so as to exclude the challenges, as for example in the Bumboat case, and Sheridan has doubted whether there was really an extensive problem.

 Sir John Jervis was Attorney General and shared the widespread view that the law as to justices was archaic and in need in reform.
 Further, Justices were becoming increasingly important with the rise of criminal legislation.
 The act was one of the three Jervis Acts, the other two being the Summary Jurisdiction Act 1848 (11 & 12 Vict. c.
 43) and Indictable Offences Act 1848.

-The act
+Provisions

 The long title of the act was:

 An Act to protect Justices of the Peace from Vexatious Actions for Acts done by them in Execution of their Office.

 The act, for the first time in England and Wales, drew a distinction between unlawful acts of justices within their jurisdiction and acts unlawful because performed outside the justice's jurisdiction.
 Claims could only be brought for actions within jurisdiction if there was an allegation that the action was malicious and without reasonable and probable cause.

-Repeal
+Subsequent developments

+Section 10 to "Provided always that." and sections 11, 12, and 14 of the act were repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

+Section 18 of the act was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

-The act was repealed by the Justices of the Peace Act 1979 which introduced similar protection.
+The whole act was repealed by the Justices of the Peace Act 1979, which came into force on 6 March 1980.

 The law is now contained in sections 31–33 of the Courts Act 2003.